zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 4. Test your changes.

 ## Add Zowe API enablers to your service
-The first step to onboard a REST API with the Zowe ecosystem is to add enabler annotations to your service code.
+In order to onboard a REST API with the Zowe ecosystem, you have toto add the Zowe Artifactory repository definition to the list of the repositories, add the Spring enabler to the list of your dependencies and finally add enabler annotations to your service code.
 Enablers prepare your service for discovery and swagger documentation retrieval.

 **Follow these steps:**
-1. Add the following annotations to the main class of your Spring Boot, or add these annotations to an extra Spring configuration class:

-    *  `@ComponentScan({"com.ca.mfaas.enable", "com.ca.mfaas.product"})`
-    *  `@EnableApiDiscovery`

-    **Example:**

-    ```
-     package com.ca.mfaas.DiscoverableClientSampleApplication;
-     ..
-     import com.ca.mfaas.enable.EnableApiDiscovery;
-     import org.springframework.context.annotation.ComponentScan;
-     ..
-     @EnableApiDiscovery
-     @ComponentScan({"com.ca.mfaas.enable", "com.ca.mfaas.product"})
-     ...
-     public class DiscoverableClientSampleApplication {...
-     ```
-2. Add the Zowe Artifactory repository definition to the list of repositories in Gradle or Maven build systems.
+1. Add the Zowe Artifactory repository definition to the list of repositories in Gradle or Maven build systems.
 Use the code block that corresponds to your build system.
     * In a Gradle build system, add the following code to the `build.gradle` file into the `repositories` block.

       **Note:** Valid Zowe Artifactory credentials must be used.